top of page

 What does the evaluation process look like?

-Comprehensive evaluations are usually completed within 2-4 sessions, depending on the purpose of the evaluation.
-All assessments begin with a clinical interview (or intake) to gather information about a client’s developmental history, current symptoms, previous interventions and evaluations.
-A specific set of assessments and tests are chosen for each individual and the plan and cost are reviewed with clients before testing
+All assessments begin with a virtual clinical interview (or intake) to gather information about a client’s developmental history, current symptoms, previous interventions and evaluations.
+A specific set of assessments and tests are chosen for each individual and administered during the testing session.
+Once testing is completed, a virtual feedback session is scheduled to review the results, identify helpful recommendations and provide resources for additional support.

 What should I tell my child about testing?